 Whether you’re running awareness or performance campaigns, measuring impressions can inform decisions like where to place your ads, how to purchase ads and what format to use for your ads.
 The good news for digital advertisers is, unlike billboard advertisers, ad intelligence software allows digital advertisers to take a deep dive into the factors driving the most impressions for your brand, your competitors and your industry.

-With competitive ad intelligence, you’re able to explore your industry and competitors’ ad spend, impression shares, channel distribution, site distribution and more.
+With a competitive intelligence platform, you’re able to explore your industry and competitors’ ad spend, impression shares, channel distribution, site distribution and more.

 The Data Behind Impressions